ZahraKhatibi/BasicComputer-MorisMano/README.md

 ## About The Project

-This project is part of a Computer Organization course and aims to design a functional CPU, including an Arithmetic Logic Unit (ALU), and other essential components.
+This project is part of a Computer Organization course and aims to design a functional CPU, enabling it to solve mathematical problems and run simple programs.

 ### Hardware Components